openvinotoolkit/open_model_zoo/demos/formula_recognition_demo/python/README.md

                         part of the model
   -m_decoder M_DECODER  Required.
 Path to an .xml file with a trained decoder
-                        part of the model
+                        part of the model --interactive         Optional.
+Enables interactive mode.
+In this mode images are read from the web-camera.
   -i INPUT, --input INPUT
-                        Required.
+                        Optional.
 Path to a folder with images or path to an image files
   -o OUTPUT_FILE, --output_file OUTPUT_FILE
                         Optional.
 Path to file where to store output.
 If not